someoneinatree/docs/12-FACTOR-DOCS.md

 # 12 Factor App Documentation Template

+## Purpose

+This document intends to lay out a framework for documenting [12 factor apps](http://12factor.net), in a way that makes them fully maintainable and trivially debuggable.
+This is no easy task: traditionally, software documentation is arduous and horrible.
+I believe the 12 Factor App methodology could provide an interseting entrypoint into the most typical concerns when it comes to externalizing the information that fills the gaps that self-documenting code cannot.

 ## The 12 Factors

 1. **Codebase** - One codebase tracked in revision control, many deploys